 - Wellness checks: quickly survey employees to see if they’re safe or need assistance

-- Always available: accessible via mobile device—an incident can occur any day, at any hour
+- Availability: access via mobile device—an incident can occur at any time

 The immediate aftermath of an active shooter incident will likely be a confusing time.
 Misinformation can lead to delayed recovery and further trauma.
 This is also where communication can diffuse the chaos.
 Keeping your people aware of unfolding events during this stage is critical to ensuring safety and restoring order.